-While we’re all familiar with standard literary genres, it can be beneficial to educate ourselves on the subtleties that lie within them.
+While we’re all familiar with standard genres, it can be beneficial to educate ourselves on the subtleties that lie within them.
+Today we’re going to look at five less common genres and subgenres, both old and new!
+By the end of this article, you’ll have learned a bit more about:

 Eco-Gothic represents a modern branch of its parent genre, which began in the eighteenth century.
 With themes of mortality, horror and romance, these tales often took place in ‘exotic’ European settings, with nature playing an important, albeit secondary role.

-It often makes use of the Victorian and Edwardian eras and has many things in common with Steampunk; with the exception of focusing on magic rather than technology.
+It often makes use of the Victorian and Edwardian eras and has many things in common with Steampunk.
+The main exception is a focus on magic rather than technology.
 It’s also more flexible when it comes to time periods and their cultural and social aspects.
 It employs Gothic elements and even explores alternative histories.

 To discover more, why not check out the very first Gaslamp book written by the author who first coined the term?